gdvallance/production-openclinica-docker/README.md

 #### `docker-compose.yml` file

+- The file works in *both* DEVELOPMENT, and PRODUCTION environments.
+No need to customise.
 - This infrastructure (at this stage) requires 1 nginx proxy `nginx-proxy`; 1 or more OpenClinica (`tomcat`) instances; and 1 or more associated `postgres` instances.
 In the file there are TWO databases `loomis` and `panbordex`.
 - A complete OpenClinica database requires and OpenClinica (`tomcat`) and `postgres` container.
 - To create and deploy TWO databases, replace XXXX & YYYY with the names of the databases you wish.